krahets/hello-algo/docs-en/chapter_preface/suggestions.md

 !!! tip

-    It is recommended that you go through this section to get the best reading experience.
+    For the best reading experience, it is recommended that you read through this section.

-## Conventions Of Writing Style
+## Writing Conventions

-- Chapters marked with an asterisk * in their titles are optional and more challenging.
+- Chapters marked with '*' after the title are optional and contain relatively challenging content.
 If you are short on time, it is advisable to skip them.
-- Key technical terms and their English equivalents are enclosed in `「 」` brackets, for example, `「array」`.
+- Key technical terms and their English equivalents are enclosed in **Bold** + *italics* brackets, for example, ***array***.
 It's advisable to familiarize yourself with these for better comprehension of technical texts.
 - Proprietary terms and words with specific meanings are indicated with “quotation marks” to avoid ambiguity.
 - **Bolded text** indicates key content or summary statements, which deserve special attention.
 - When it comes to terms that are inconsistent between programming languages, this book follows Python, for example using $\text{None}$ to mean "null".
-- This book partially abandons the specification of annotations in programming languages in exchange for a more compact layout of the content.
-Comments are categorized into three types: title comments, content comments, and multiline comments.
+- This book partially ignores the comment conventions for programming languages in exchange for a more compact layout of the content.
+The comments primarily consist of three types: title comments, content comments, and multi-line comments.

 === "Python"

     ```python title=""
     """Header comments for labeling functions, classes, test samples, etc""""

-    # Content comments for details
+    # Comments for explaining details

     """
     Multiline